slightlyfaulty/stylus-native-loader/README.md

 Look familiar?
 For some, it's a bearable annoyance.
 For others, it's the last nail in the coffin of Stylus and its "sporadic" maintenance over the past few years.
 I for one would like to keep Stylus alive, at least for a while longer.
 If you're reading this, you're probably not ready to jump ship either.

-Unfortunately, not a hell of a lot can be done until stylus/stylus#2538 is merged.
+Unfortunately, not a hell of a lot can be done until [stylus/stylus#2538](stylus/stylus#2538) is merged.
 Until then, if you're using stylus-native-loader, these warnings will be **automatically suppressed** (by default).

 If you're using Stylus plugins that import Stylus themselves (like [nib](https://stylus.github.io/nib/)), be sure to `use` them as strings instead of importing them directly in your webpack config.
 This allows stylus-native-loader to suppress warnings for those plugins too.

-If for some reason you don't want these useless warnings suppressed, you can set the environment variable `STYLUS_NO_COMPAT = 1`.
+If for some reason you don't want these warnings suppressed, you can set the environment variable `STYLUS_NO_COMPAT = 1`.

 ## Configuration by example